The Sugar Hollow Reservoir near Charlottesville is known as the starting point for the hike to the Blue Hole, a much-loved swimming hole in Virginia.

 This 4.6-mile out-and-back hike leads to Big Branch Falls.
-You will encounter several easy river crossings on this trail on the eastern edge of Shenandoah National Park.
+There are a few easy river crossings on this trail on the eastern edge of Shenandoah National Park.

-This Sugar Hollow hike begins simply enough as a shady, forested hike in the woods.
-At the .4-mile mark, you will reach a large trail kiosk on the Moormans River.
+This Sugar Hollow hike begins simply enough as a shady hike in the woods.
+At the .4-mile mark, you will reach a trail kiosk on the Moormans River.